A Unified Approach to Stein's Method for Stable Distributions

 \end{cor}

-\begin{rem} \begin{enumerate} \item[(i)] Chen et. al. [Proposition 2.4, \cite{k19}] and [Theorem 1.2, \cite{k20}] give characterizations of Stein operators for the stable distributions with $\alpha\in (0,2)$.
-Stein operators for stable distributions with $\alpha\in(0,2)$ are derived, using Barbour's generator approach \cite{k8}, where the scale and the location parameters are chosen to be 1 and 0 respectively, for $\alpha\in(0,2)$, and further, for $\alpha=1$, the skewness parameter is also set to zero.
-Our operators given in (\ref{e12}) are derived using cf given in (\ref{e5}) without any assumption on the scale, location and skewness parameter.
-Under the assumptions of Chen et. al.\cite{k19,k20}, their Proposition 2.4 and Theorem 1.2 can be retrieved from Theorem \ref{th1}.
+In the following remark, we discuss and review the Stein identities available in the literature and in $(iv)$, we compare them with our Stein identities.

-\item[(ii)] Recently Arras and Houdr\'e \cite{k15} derived a characterization on Stein oprerator for stable distributions with $\alpha\in[0,1)$.
-The operators given in [\cite{k15}, Theorem 3.1 and Theorem 3.2] exactly match with our operator.
+\begin{rem} \begin{enumerate} \item[(i)] Chen et. al. \cite[Proposition 2.4]{k19} derive a Stein identity for an $\alpha$-stable random variable with $\alpha\in (0,1],$ using Barbour's generator approach \cite{k8}, where the scale and the location parameters are chosen to be 1 and 0 respectively, for $\alpha\in(0,1)$, and further, for $\alpha=1$, the skewness parameter is also set to zero.
+Using truncation technique, Arras and Houdr\'e \cite[Theorem 3.1 and Theorem 3.2]{k15} also derive Stein identities for $\alpha$-stable random variables with $\alpha\in (0,1)$ and $\alpha=1$, respectively.